meismann/jasmine-coverage-javascript-coffeescript/README.md

 Then, add the following in your Gemfile.
 Note, there were a raft of small issues with older versions of [Jasmine Headless Webkit](http://johnbintz.github.com/jasmine-headless-webkit/), so for the moment you must use the master branch of that project.
-Since jasmine-coverage is not released yet, it must be taken off the master branch too.

-    gem 'jasmine-coverage', :git => 'git@github.com:firstbanco/jasmine-coverage.git'
+    gem 'jasmine-coverage'
     gem 'jasmine-headless-webkit', :git => 'git://github.com/johnbintz/jasmine-headless-webkit.git'

 # Usage